 20 inch diameter roof vents are commercial size, therefore, they are ideal for commercial settings.
 For those looking to ventilate their homes, please view roof vents with a smaller diameter.

 Because of the Curb Mount Flange, this vent can be used as a hatch to access the ductwork or attic below without damaging the roof.
-To determine the number of vents you may need for proper attic ventilation, see our Vent Calculator.
+To determine the number of vents you may need for proper attic ventilation, see the Vent Calculator.

 The Air Intake Roof Louver provides fresh air into the attic or plenum.
 Without proper rooftop ventilation, heat and moisture can cause decay of the structure.
 This roof vent also helps to keep insulation dry in the winter to prevent the growth of mold.